Sokole1/StemWarriorHacksSentimentAnalyzer/README.md

 Then, copy and paste your API keys into the config.json file.

 After you finish, you are able to run the program.
+The Main file is in src/main/ui/Main.java